jgraichen/redmine_dashboard/README.md

 I gladly accept new translations or language additions for any version of Redmine Dashboard.
 I would prefer new translations via [Transifex](https://www.transifex.com/organization/redmine_dashboard/dashboard) but you can also send a Pull Request.
 If you want to maintain a translation contact me via IRC (jgraichen at [irc://irc.freenode.net/redmine_dashboard](irc://irc.freenode.net/redmine_dashboard)) or email.

+## Build Debian / Ubuntu package

+Checkout `debian` branch.
+The branch is prepared to be used with `gbp`.

+* Build a source only package:
+  `gbp buildpackage --git-builder="debuild -S" --git-ignore-new`
+* Build binary packages with `sbuild`:
+  `gbp buildpackage --git-builder="sbuild -A" --git-ignore-new`

 ## License

 Redmine dashboard is licensed under the Apache License, Version 2.0.